 Groh, Elke D. and Charlotte von Möllendorff (2020), What shapes the support of renewable energy expansion?
 Public attitudes between policy goals and risk, time, and social preferences, Energy Policy 137, 111171

 Gutsche, Gunnar and Bernhard Zwergel (2020), Information barriers and labeling schemes for socially responsible investments, Schmalenbach Business Review 72, 111-157

 Mitze, Timo, Reinhold Kosfeld, Johannes Rode, and Klaus Wälde (2020), Face masks considerably reduce COVID-19 cases in Germany, PNAS (Proceedings of the National Academy of Sciences of the United States of America) 117, 32293-32301

 Ziegler, Andreas (2020), Heterogeneous preferences and the individual change to alternative electricity tariffs, Energy Economics 91, 104889

-In the summer semester 2021, the IVWL continues the IVWL Research Seminar Economic Behavior and Governance.
+In the sommer semester 2022, the IVWL continues the IVWL Research Seminar Economic Behavior and Governance.
 The objective of this seminar is to intensify the scientific exchange with external colleagues, who are provided a forum to present their current research at our faculty.
-In this semester the seminar again takes place virtually.

 In the following you will find the current program: